hazem257/hazem257/README.md

 ## 👨‍💻 About Me

-I'm a self-taught Full Stack Developer with a passion for building clean, efficient, and user-friendly applications.
-With hands-on experience in the entire development lifecycle, I enjoy turning complex problems into simple, beautiful, and intuitive designs.
-I specialize in the **MERN stack** but I'm also proficient with **PHP** and other technologies.
+I'm a self-taught **Full Stack Developer** with a passion for building clean, efficient, and user-friendly applications.
+I enjoy turning complex problems into simple, beautiful, and intuitive designs.
+I specialize in the **MERN stack** and am also proficient with **PHP**.
 My goal is to never stop learning and to build tools that make a difference.

 ---